luisbett/weathermom/README.md

 # Weathermom

-An application designed to provide weather information to the user in a unique way, adopting the persona of a caring mother, built using React (JavaScript, HTML, and CSS) + TypeScript.
+A front-end application designed to provide weather information to the user in a unique way, adopting the persona of a caring mother, built using React (JavaScript, HTML, and CSS) + TypeScript.

 ## Live Link